PhirePhly/micromirrors/host_vars/README.md

 ## Mirror geographical location

-This is a list of the approximate geogrpahical locations for each mirror and a link back to the sponsors main website:
+This is a list of the approximate geographical locations for each mirror and a link back to the sponsor’s main website:

   - https://abqix.mm.fcix.net - Albuquerque, New Mexico, USA. - [ABQIX](https://abqix.net)
   - https://ask4.mm.fcix.net